 Bruce has exemplified this work of true lovingkindness for the past ten years.
 As chair of our cemetery association, Bruce is one of the first contacts when a family loses a loved one and needs to make arrangements for burial at the Sons of Jacob/Sons of Moses cemetery.
 He works with bereaved families, arranges for the purchase of burial plots, and works with the groundskeeper to ensure that the cemetery is properly maintained.
 If a stone needs to be repaired, Bruce takes care of it.
 If a family member wants a picture taken of a stone, Bruce responds to their request.
 When checks need to be deposited and bills paid, Bruce handles it.
 Our cemetery would quite simply have quite functioning long ago, but for Bruce’s dedication to this singularly unglamorous work.

 But what distinguishes Bruce most in his volunteer work is the loving devotion with which he does all this.
 It shows in the sensitive way in which he responds to the concerns of congregants and their families.
 It is obvious in the deep appreciation for Jewish values (and the gentle humor) that always comes through in his annual reports to the congregation.
-Listen to Bruce talk about the cemetery—which I have done a number of times—and you will hear in his voice the exquisite concern and dedication that he brings to his performance of this mitzvah.
+Listen to Bruce talk about the cemetery and you will hear in his voice the exquisite concern and dedication that he brings to his performance of this mitzvah.

 completely without fanfare, quietly, selflessly.